Zequez/logseq-vault/pages/Stuff.md

 - Build sound-insulated room for emotional healing processes
 - Do a 1-week of emotional healing process
 - Create a leads database with business/personal/professional cards I receive
-- Set up a cards inbox for the
+- Set up a papers inbox for all the papers that need processing
+- Define what I'll do this evening with Coral
+-
 -
 -